-The following description summarizes certain important terms of our capital stock, as they are expected to be in effect immediately prior to the completion of this offering.
-We expect to adopt an amended and restated certificate of incorporation and amended and restated bylaws that will become effective immediately prior to the completion of this offering, and this description summarizes the provisions that are expected to be included in such documents.
+The following description summarizes certain important terms of our capital stock, as they are expected to be in effect prior to the completion of this offering.
+We adopted an amended and restated certificate of incorporation and amended and restated bylaws that will become effective prior to the completion of this offering, and this description summarizes the provisions that are included in such documents.
 Because it is only a summary, it does not contain all the information that may be important to you.
-For a complete description of the matters set forth in this section, you should refer to our amended and restated certificate of incorporation, amended and restated bylaws and the Stockholders' Agreement, which will be included as exhibits to the registration statement of which this prospectus forms a part, and to the applicable provisions of Delaware law.
+For a complete description of the matters set forth in this section, you should refer to our amended and restated certificate of incorporation, amended and restated bylaws and the Stockholders' Agreement, which are included as exhibits to the registration statement of which this prospectus forms a part, and to the applicable provisions of Delaware law.